 As I start to explore the world of wild edibles, our common dandelion is the perfect place to start.
 Spring has come upon us quickly and dandelions are starting to make their appearance – in yards, fields and sidewalk cracks – whether welcomed or not.
 They are plentiful and familiar and these ‘weeds’ likely made an appearance in many childhood memories.
-Dandelion root has many benefits and this nutritious food is referred to by herbalists as a powerful medicine with an especially important role in women’s health.
+Dandelion root has many benefits, and this nutritious food is referred to by herbalists as a powerful medicine with an especially important role in women’s health.

-Leaves– Dandelion leaves are a source of vitamins and minerals including potassium, calcium, magnesium, iron and vitamins A, B and C. The leaves of the dandelion have been used by herbalists as a diuretic to help the body eliminate excess water through the kidneys.
+Leaves– Dandelion leaves are a source of vitamins and minerals including potassium, calcium, magnesium, iron and vitamins A, B and C. The leaves of the dandelion are used by herbalists as a diuretic to help the body eliminate excess water through the kidneys.

 Root – Dandelion root is said to support the liver and kidneys in ridding the body of waste products, including dietary toxins, drugs, synthetic hormones and metabolic byproducts.
-Herbalists also use dandelion root for treating allergies, hay fever, gout, PMS, arthritis, hives, acne, and psoriasis.
-The roots are high in a compound called inulin, a fibre and potent prebiotic food which helps feed our friendly gut bacteria and can help stabilize sugar levels.
+The roots are high in a compound called inulin, a fibre and potent prebiotic food which helps feed our friendly gut bacteria and can help stabilize blood sugar levels.
 See my post Five Ways To A Health Gut – Prebiotics, Probiotics and Fermentation.

 Using Dandelion as Food

-Leaves – The leaves are best in early spring, as they can become more bitter with longer exposure to the sun.
+Leaves – The leaves are best in early spring, becoming more bitter with longer exposure to the sun.
 Add them fresh to salads, or try steaming, sauteing or boiling them.
 Gather Victoria featured this Dandelion and Calendula Egg Cup, and their Chocolate Dandelion Root Energy Bites are amazing.

 Flowers – The flowers contain Vitamin A and offer a sweet and mild flavour.
 They are a great addition to salads, fritters or pancakes.
 Don’t try and cook with the green base of the flower head which can be bitter.

 Dandelion Root Benefits For Women’s Health